The ABC of Communism: Background

 In the October Revolution, part of the Russian Revolution, an armed insurrection occurred.
-It is traditionally dated to 25 October 1917 Julian calendar (7 November 1917 Gregorian calendar).
+It is traditionally dated to 25 October 1917 O.S.
+(7 November 1917 N.S.).
 It was the second phase of the overall Russian Revolution of 1917, after the February Revolution of the same year.
 The October Revolution overthrew the Russian Provisional Government and gave the power to the Soviets dominated by Bolsheviks.
 It was followed by the Russian Civil War (1917–1922) and the creation of the Soviet Union in 1922.

 The revolution was led by the Bolsheviks.
-Bolshevik armed forces began the takeover of government buildings on 24 October; however 25 October JC was the date when the Winter Palace (the seat of the Provisional government located in Petrograd, the capital of Russia) was captured.
+Bolshevik armed forces began the takeover of government buildings on 24 October; however 25 October O.S. was the date when the Winter Palace (the seat of the Provisional government located in Petrograd, the capital of Russia) was captured.

 Writing

 The ABC of Communism was written during the civil war, and was written to convince the citizens of Russia.
 In keeping with the period in which it was written, its mood was that of war communism, a militant optimism.
 It was a statement of Utopian hopes, not Soviet reality.